SGG-Modding/HadesListener/README.md

 >(1,2)
 (1, 2)
 ```
-in the python REPL you can access all the modules via `listener.modules`
+in the python REPL you can access all the modules via `scribe.modules`
->   example:    `listener.modules.hades_listener`
+>   example:    `scribe.modules.hades_scribe`

 you can send code to be executed lua side using the function `run_lua`